ComputationalBiologyLab/Target-genes-of-HIF-1A-in-HCC-patients/README.md

 - Differential expression analysis using deseq2 package
 - Data visualization for the results in the form of a volcano plot using ggplot2
 - Data visualization based on the different groups we had using boxplot
+- Principal Component Analysis to identify and visualize the most significant components and their correlation to demographic data.
+- Survival Analysis to examine the correlation between candidate genes expression levels and patient survival times.

+## Installation and Prerequisites

 the whole pipeline is developed with the R language
 ## Installation and prerequisites